ssendns/read-me/README.md

 # read-me

-**read-me** is a personal book tracker and reading journal for passionate readers. track what you read, explore new books, set your own categories, and keep a personal archive of your thoughts and ratings. the design of read-me is clean, readable, and calm, inspired by personal journals and reading diaries. everything (from backend to interface) is custom-built with modern web technologies and practicies.
+**read-me** is a personal book tracker and reading journal built for passionate readers.
+Track what you read, explore new titles, create custom categories, and maintain a personal archive of thoughts and ratings.
+The design is clean, calm, and inspired by handwritten journals and reading diaries.
+Both the backend and UI are fully custom-built using modern web technologies and best practices.

 <img src="./frontend/public/read-me.png" alt="read-me screenshot" width="700"/>